NLnetLabs/krill/doc/development/multi-user/architecture.md

 - `ConfigFileAuthProvider`
 - `OpenIDConnectAuthProvider`

+Authorization is done by calling through `Actor::is_allowed(action, resource)` to a shared reference to the `AuthPolicy` which in turn delegates to [Oso](https://crates.io/crates/oso).
 ## Authentication

 There is *always* an instance of `MasterTokenAuthProvider` because it is required to authenticate direct REST API calls